burki-lab/Transitions/README.md

 The biggest OTU (in terms of abundance) is `Otu0001` in this case, `Otu0010` is the tenth biggest OTU and so on.

-The last number (i.e. after the Otu term) is the OTU abundnace.
+The last number (i.e. after the Otu term) is the OTU abundance.
 For instance the fasta headers above show the following abundances:
 ```
 64589
 2897